p0186797/3u-selection-quiz/README.md

 Create a file called **selection.py** and upload it to this repository.
 In that file, write a program that asks the user for their pdsb email which will end in @pdsb.net.
 Your program will determine if the user is a teacher, grade 9 student, grade 10 student, grade 11 student or grade 12 student.

+# Output Specification

+One of: teacher, grade 9, grade 10, grade 11, grade 12, not in pdsb

 Their user id is everything before the @pdsb.net.

 If their user id starts with p, then they are a teacher.